CSU-KangHu/NeuralTE/README.md

 * _test.fa_: demo TE library to be classified.
 * _genome.fa_: demo sequences of the genome assembly.

+Certainly!
+Here's a rewritten version in English:

+The following examples demonstrate the installation using `Conda`, with similar procedures for running in `Singularity` and `Docker` installations.
 ```sh
 # 1.Classify TE library without genome
 # Inputs: